 Note: Even though Live Lingua was founded by a returned Peace Corps volunteer (Mexico 2006-2008) neither he nor Live Lingua is currently affiliated with the U.S. Peace Corps.
 Making and maintaining this portion of Live Lingua is his way of helping complete Peace Corps 3rd Goal.

 ANNOUNCEMENT: Looking for more free language material.
 Check out the U.S Foreign Service Institute Language Archive.
 Like The Peace Corps material, this material is public domain.

-Dr. Catharina Williams-van Klinken has generously given the Tetun language material to the PC language archive.
-She is not only a contributor, but also the author of the books and worked on the vidoes!
+Dr. Catharina Williams-van Klinken has generously given us permission to add the Peace Corps Tetun language material to the PC language archive.
+She is not only a contributor to the archive, but also the author of the books and worked on the vidoes!

 Thanks again to our contributor super-star Prof. Silva.
 We now have Ndonga course and Kwanyama course languages included in the archive.

 To celebrate Peace Corps Week, we just pasted the 100 language mark on the Peace Corps language archive!
 Ok, it was a coincidence that this happened, but it works out well.
 Let's see if we can hit 150 by the end of next year.